anfema/bin-grammar/Readme.md

 This library has a lot of convenience functions to make most parsing rather easy (like zero terminated strings, CRCs, Loops and Switches)

+You can [experiment with the example on RunKit](https://runkit.com/dunkelstern/runkit-npm-bin-grammar-example) if you like.
+It's the exact same code we are building here.

 Let's define a grammar for PNG files.
 We will be starting with the magic header and then loop over the
 chunks: